 This prayer captures all the essential components of spiritual communion: faith, love, desire, and union with Christ.
 It expresses one’s deep-seated yearning to feel close to Jesus even in His physical absence and allows an individual to experience His peace and grace.

-Variations of Spiritual Communion Prayer
+Variations of Prayers

 Praying the Spiritual Communion Prayer: How to Pray